-Canine Training Facility Tops Out in Laurel, MD
+Canine Training Facility Tops Out

 The James J. Rowley Training Center (JJRTC) Canine Training Facility celebrated its topping out on Friday, November 30th.
 The Harkins team was joined by subcontractors and our owner’s teams for a catered lunch from Mission BBQ and a tour of the site.